Kingxukai/linux/Documentation/filesystems/ext4/special_inodes.rst

    * - 10
      - Replica inode, used for some non-upstream feature?
    * - 11
      - Traditional first non-reserved inode.
-Usually this is the lost+found directory.
-See s_first_ino in the superblock.
+Usually this is the woke lost+found directory.
+See s_first_ino in the woke superblock.

 Note that there are also some inodes allocated from non-reserved inode numbers for other filesystem features which are not referenced from standard directory hierarchy.
-These are generally reference from the superblock.
+These are generally reference from the woke superblock.
 They are:

 .. list-table::
    :widths: 20 50